Direct Estimation of Appearance Models for Segmentation: Numerical Experiments

 \subsection{Appearance Model Evaluation on Synthetic Images}

-We compare the performance of our methods to estimate appearance models to a variation of the alternation scheme described in \cite{tang2014pseudo}, here called ALT.
+We compare the performance of our methods for estimating appearance models to a variation of the iterative scheme described in \cite{tang2014pseudo}, here called ALT.

-In ALT, we start with an initial segmentation of the image and alternate between computing normalized histograms using the current segmentation and computing a new segmentation using the current appearance models.
+In ALT, we start with an initial segmentation of the image and alternate between computing new appearance models using the current segmentation and computing a new segmentation using the current appearance models.
 This procedure is iterated until convergence.
-To compute a new segmentation using the current appearance models we minimize the energy in Equation (\ref{eq:E_seg}) using the usual max-flow based algorithms for graph cuts \cite{boykov1999fast}.
-When computing appearance models we ``smooth'' the histograms of each region by adding a constant $K = 1$ to their bins before normalizing them.
+To update the appearance models using the current segmentation we histogram the pixel values in each region.
+We ``smooth'' the histograms by adding a constant $K = 1$ to their bins before normalizing them.
+To update the segmentation using the current appearance models we minimize the energy in Equation (\ref{eq:E_seg}) using a max-flow/min-cut algorithm (\cite{greig1989exact,boykov1999fast}).

-For the experiments described here the initial segmentation used for ALT is defined by a square whose area is half of the total area of the image.
+For the experiments described here the initial segmentation used for ALT is defined by a square region in the middle of the image.
 Figure \ref{fig:alt_estimation} shows an example of how the segmentation and appearance models evolve over time.
-Empirically, we found that ALT works well in some examples but a typical failure mode leads to assigning the whole image to single segment.
+Empirically, we found that ALT works well in many examples but a typical failure mode leads to assigning the whole image to single segment.

+Table~\ref{tab:quantitative_results_estimation} compares the results of our methods to the result of ALT using several values of $\lambda$ for the segmentation step.
+We used $\rho = 0.06$ (which corresponds to $r \approx 20$ pixels for the $320 \times 320$ synthetic images) for both the algebraic and spectral methods.
+We evaluated our algorithms using three different approaches for selecting $w_0$, $w_1$ and $\epsilon$.
+In the first approach we set the parameters to the their ground truth values defined by the corresponding segmentation mask.
+In the second approach we fix the parameters to typical values that work well for many images.
+In the third approach we search over the parameters explicitly (see Section~\ref{sec:w0w1e}).
+All of the approaches lead to good results but searching for the optimal parameters leads to a significant increase in runtime for the algebraic method.